telerik/kendo-ui-core/docs-aspnet-core/introduction.md

 ### Supported Environments

-Telerik UI for ASP.NET Core targets the stable release of the ASP.NET 5 framework.
+Telerik UI for ASP.NET Core targets the stable release of the ASP.NET Core framework.
 At the time of this writing this is 1.0 RTM.

 The target runtime is [CoreCLR](https://github.com/dotnet/coreclr).
 The full desktop CLR is also supported.

 ### Resources

-To get started, refer to the [ASP.NET 5 Documentation](http://docs.asp.net/en/latest/index.html).
+To get started, refer to the [ASP.NET Core Documentation](http://docs.asp.net/en/latest/index.html).

 The repositories below contain source code, instructions, and issue trackers for the ASP.NET project.
 These are immensely useful when you need to track down particular issues or behaviors.